 Students also have the chance to win great prizes, collaborate with some of the world’s leading visionaries and have their design included in the ultimate Mars VR Experience.

-While the scientific value and future potential of the Red Planet
+While the scientific value and future potential of the Red Planet is still largely unknown, this project has the potential to truly change the world.

 The project is so unique that the Discovery Channel is airing a six-part documentary series featuring participants from all over the world, commencing in August.